guoday/LearningToUpdateNLComments/README.md

 # Learning to Update Natural Language Comments Based on Code Changes

-**Code and datasets for our ACL-2020 paper "Learning to Update Natural Language Comments Based on Code Changes", which can be found.**
+**Code and datasets for our ACL-2020 paper "Learning to Update Natural Language Comments Based on Code Changes"**

 If you find this work useful, please consider citing our paper: